rsvoboda/MultipleProjectSonarQube/README.md

    - using SonarLint
 4) run SonarQube analysis (one big SonarQube project) on all the dependencies of WildFly
 5) SonarQube and PostgreSQL in Docker for quick production-like setup in different environments
-6) SonarQube + JaCoCo test coverage details for one project
+6) SonarQube + JaCoCo code coverage details for one project
-7) SonarQube + several JaCoCo test coverage files + one big SonarQube project
+7) SonarQube + several JaCoCo code coverage files + one big SonarQube project
 8) SonarQube + get maven dependencies + decompile jars (some artifacts do not have sources available - e.g. asm)
 9) SonarQube analysis of tests, detection of dedicated tests modules